 Making higher repayments can help you reduce the size of your loan much faster.
 It’s also an effective way to minimise the loan term and reduce the interest that you’ll pay.

 Alternatively, to keep your cash flow accessable when you need it, you may want to consider depositing extra funds into an offset account.

 However, it’s important to keep in mind that you can’t make extra repayments if you’re on a fixed term or, at the very least, your ability to do so is restricted.

 The only caveat to this is the fact that interest only periods and fixed terms are independent of each other.

 With some lenders, it’s actually possible to get a 3-year only period on a 3-year fixed term.

 The benefit of this is at the end of the 3-year fixed term, you can refinance to a lower interest rate and sign up for another interest only term (conditions apply).

 How can an offset account help me?

-An offset account is a special account linked to the loan where you can make additional repayments to your loan account.
-It earns no interest, however, the bank will take the balance into account when assessing your loan interest.
+The offset facility earns no interest, however, the bank will take the balance into account when assessing your loan interest.